FAFSA Requirements

 • Parent(s) Date(s) of Birth

-*Students considered dependent are required to include parent(s) information on a FAFSA.
+*Students considered dependent are required to include parent(s) information on their FAFSA.
 Students may review dependency questions HERE to determine dependency status.

 Additional Information